ThinkbotsAreFree/Birdy/README.md

 Executing values can contain executing values, which means that it is *possible* to express **recursive algorithms**.

 While powerful, this feature opens the door to potential infinite loops.
 To prevent them, a maximum number of execution steps is defined in the configuration file (default 1000).
-If a unit reach the maximum number of steps, it is inhibited and marked as bugged.
+If a unit reaches the maximum number of steps, it is inhibited and marked as having unwanted behavior.

 #### Global variables